russellschmidt/russellschmidt-dev/src/pages/2016-04-03-alexa-speak-to-me/index.md

 ---
-layout: post
+path: "/alexa-speak-to-me"
+date: "2016-04-03T17:12:33.962Z"
-title:  "Alexa, Speak to Me"
+title: "Alexa Speak to Me"
-date:   2016-04-03 13:22:08 -0700
-categories: Amazon Echo Alexa JavaScript Bloc
 ---

 # Creating a Skill for the Amazon Echo family

 Bloc worked out some arrangement with Amazon whereby students that complete a number of Skills (the name of Amazon Echo speech-enabled device programs) can gain prizes, opportunities, fame and immense personal satisfaction.
 In fact, I believe that, through my Skill, I may achieve, in some way, immortality, like Achilles.

 ![Brad Pitt is Achilles and lives forever through his fame](https://aniladhami.files.wordpress.com/2014/12/brad-pitt-achilles-troy.jpg)